Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/goals.md

     This allows the kernel image and initramfs to be encrypted and full disk encryption to be implemented to the maximum possible extent.

-- A single partition to be used as the **LUKS partition**.  `/dev/sda2` will be used to identify this partition.
+- A single partition to be used as the **LUKS partition**.
+Throughout this tutorial, it will be identified as `/dev/sda2`.
 The LUKS partition can be seen and identified as a LUKS partition by some partition manager programs even when it is locked.
   - The LUKS version to be used will obviously be **LUKS2**.
   - The PBKDF (Password-Based Key Derivation Function) of *all* unlock keys will be [**Argon2id**][wikipedia-argon2].